microdotblog/help.micro.blog/_posts/2016-04-23-indiewebcamp.markdown

 **Microformats:** All hosted microblogs are marked up with Microformats.
 See the [feeds page](/2017/api-feeds/) for details.

 **WebSub:** Micro.blog can subscribe to blogs using WebSub to receive real-time notifications for when a blog post is published.

+**IndieAuth:** Signing in with your own domain name.
+Micro.blog is an IndieAuth provider.
+To learn more about IndieAuth, visit [IndieAuth.net](https://indieauth.net/) or the Micro.blog [help page on authentication](http://asdf/).